padeken/NanoTreeProducer/CorrectionTools/README.md

         ...
 ```
 Then use [`btag/getBTagEfficiencies.py`](https://github.com/IzaakWN/NanoTreeProducer/blob/master/CorrectionTools/btag/getBTagEfficiencies.py) to extract all histograms from MC output and compute the efficiencies.
+Examples for the mutau analysis in 2017 are shown [here](https://ineuteli.web.cern.ch/ineuteli/btag/2017/).